JATINGAHLOT/JATINGAHLOT/README.md

 - 🔭 I’m currently working as a Project Manager in <a href="https://bennettai.github.io/" target="blank">Bennett Artificial Intelligence Society.</a>

-- 🌱 I’m currently Working on Text to Video AI generation model.
+- 🌱 I'm currently building ML models and trying to integrate them into a chatbot.

 - 🤝 I’m available for freelancing.

 - 🌱 I’m currently learning Fullstack development from <a href="https://github.com/freeCodeCamp/freeCodeCamp" target="blank">freeCodeCamp</a>

 - 💬 Ask me about *AI/ML & NLP*

-- 📫 How to reach me **imjatingahlot@gmail.com**
+- 📫 How to reach me **imjatingahlot@outlook.com**

   <br><br>